zaiisao/Documentation/en/Agora Platform/token.md

 	![](https://web-cdn.agora.io/docs-files/1563112238811)

-2. On the **Edit Project** page, click **Enable** to switch on the App Certificate and click **Save** to confirm your setting.
+2. On the **Edit Project** page, click **Enable** to enable the App Certificate and click **Save** to confirm your setting.

 	![](https://web-cdn.agora.io/docs-files/1563112280018)

-3. Agora sends your account a confirmation Email.
+3. We send you a confirmation Email.
 Follow the instruction to enable the App Certificate.
-4. Go back to the  **Project Management** page, your can see App Certificate appears enabled.
+4. Go back to the  **Project Management** page to check that the App Certificate is enabled.

 	![](https://web-cdn.agora.io/docs-files/1563113154996)

-**Note**: Check the Spam Email or Junk Email, if there's no confirmation Email in your inbox.
+**Note**: If you do not find the confirmation email in your inbox, check your spam or junk email folder.

 <a id = "temptoken"></a>
 ### Get a temporary token